 Any car accident is an unexpected and traumatic event.
 The accident can be especially devastating if you’re injured while you are at work.
 As you recover at home, you might agonize about missing work.
 You may wonder how you will pay your medical expenses and other damages caused by the wreck.

 You don’t have to about handling this frightening situation by yourself.
 Help is here.
 Let our Pennsylvania workers’ compensation lawyers take care of those details while you recover.

 At Calhoon and Kaminsky P.C., we’ve spent decades helping hardworking people like yourself.
 Our goal is to get you the money you are owed after workplace accidents.
 Our firm’s main focus is helping victims fight for their rights under workers’ compensation law.
 We are committed to serving each client with the personal attention they deserve.

 You’ll see in our case results that we’ve helped injured workers receive more than $221 million.

 Our client testimonials demonstrate that we give each client the personal attention they deserve.

 If you’ve been injured in a work-related car accident, put yourself on the road to recovery.
 Contact Calhoon and Kaminsky P.C., to schedule your free consultation.
 You’ll learn how we can help you seek the compensation you’re owed.
 We only get paid if we help you win.
 Call us today or contact us online.

-Does Workers’ Comp Cover Car Accidents?
+Does Workers’ Comp Cover Car Accidents in PA?

 Employers have workers’ compensation insurance to cover their employees’ workplace injuries.
 This includes injuries that workers might suffer in work-related car accidents.